immunant/IA2-Phase2/docs/usage.md

 ## `static` Function Pointers

 If a `static` function is used as an address-taken function for cross-compartment calls, then the rewriter needs to add `__attribute__((used))` to the function declaration in order for it to link correctly with the generated callgates.
 Normally the rewriter can achieve this, but if the `static` keyword comes from a macro the rewriter will not be able to insert the attribute.
+For
-For example:
+example:

 ```c
 #define local static
 local void function() {}
 ```

-The same issue can happen when using

 If this pattern occurs in your code, you can remove the `static` modifier or add `__attribute__((used))` manually post-rewriter.